 In most cases of kyphoscoliosis, the cause of the deformity is unknown.
 It can occur at any time in a person’s life – including at birth – and the symptoms vary significantly.
 Some people only experience an unusual slouch or hunch in the thoracic spine area while people dealing with more severe cases may experience heart or lunch problems as a result of an extreme spinal curve.

-At Denver South Chiropractic, we provide kyphoscoliosis treatment in Denver and are here to help patients overcome many different types of spinal deformity affecting both the lower and upper back.
+At Denver South Chiropractic & Rehab, we provide advanced research based treatments for kyphoscoliosis in Denver and are here to help patients overcome many different types of spinal deformity affecting both the lower and upper back.

 Early detection is the key to successful treatment.
 Doctors, pediatricians, and even some school doctors look for signs of scoliosis and kyphosis beginning in early childhood.
 If you have any reason to suspect that your child may have one of these conditions, though, it is important to have them evaluated by an expert right away.
 Likewise, you should seem prompt treatment if you feel that you are developing any sort of unusual curvature in your spine.